Peripheral venous catheter: Catheter replacement

-A Cochrane systematic review of catheter replacement examined that clinically indicated replacement of a catheter vs routine replacement so no clear difference in the rates of various complications listed above.
+A Cochrane systematic review of catheter replacement examined that clinically indicated replacement of a catheter vs routine replacement saw no clear difference in the rates of various complications listed above.
 A recent update to this systematic review stated that routine changing of the catheter every 72 to 96 hours still lacks supporting evidence that it should be the standard of care, suggesting that peripheral venous catheters should only be changed when clinically indicated.

 History

 In the United States, in the 1990s, more than 25 million patients had a peripheral venous line each year.

 The insertion of a plastic cannula and withdrawal of the needle was introduced as a technique in 1945.
 The first disposable version to be marketed was the Angiocath, first sold in 1964.
 In the 1970s and 1980s, the use of plastic cannulas became routine, and their insertion was more frequently delegated to nursing staff.

 Newer catheters have been equipped with additional safety features to avoid needlestick injuries.
 Modern catheters consist of synthetic polymers such as teflon (hence the often used term 'Venflon' or 'Cathlon' for these venous catheters).
 In 1950 they consisted of polyvinyl chloride.
 In 1983, the first polyurethane version was introduced.